clecai/amplitude-gtm-tracking/README.md

 # amplitude-gtm-tracking

+Do you want to implement Amplitude using Google Tag Manager (GTM)?
+You have knocked at the right door.

 This repository contains json files and a few notes detailing the implementation of Amplitude tracking (https://amplitude.com/) through Google Tag Manager or GTM (https://tagmanager.google.com/) as I initially intended it for the company I work for, ManoMano (www.manomano.fr).

 ## Our approach to tracking